 - Windows will download and install the latest drivers.
 Reboot your PC.

-Here’s how to run CHKDSK:
+Here’s how to use it:

-- Run the Command Prompt as administrator.
+- Run the Terminal as administrator.

 - Type this command and press Enter – DISM /online /cleanup-image /restorehealth.
 Skip this step if you don’t have an active internet connection.